Will-Griffiths-Ireland/Mars-Colony-One/README.md

 ​
 ### **Site Aims:**
 ​
-* To trigger an interest in Mars with the user
+* To trigger an interest in joining a colony on Mars
-* To make the user understand the mission to colonise mars
+* To help the user understand the mission to colonise mars
 * To provide key details about the mission and what to expect
 * To get contact information from the user for future recruitment ​
 ​
 ### **Wireframes:**
 ​
-Wireframes were built in Balsamiq as a foundation but there has been an organic evolution of the desing during construction of the site and testing across the different devices
+Wireframes were built in Balsamiq as a foundation but there has been an organic evolution of the desing during construction of the site and testing across the different devices I had available
 Orgininal wireframs in PDF here
 ​
 ### **Color Scheme:**